 One of our best-selling rings, the quiet beauty of this diamond solitaire is highlighted by a simple 2mm band that allows your lab-created stone to shine.
-Stunning and classic in 14k white gold.
+Stunning and classic.

 The Kate is a classic setting made even more refined with an extra slim 1.6 mm diamond-lined band and a graceful hidden halo frames the center gem making this ring a stunning choice set low to the finger.

 Marseille Solitaire Ring

 The Marseille Solitaire features a six-prong setting and dainty tulip motif gallery, perfectly balancing simplicity and femininity.

 More Engagement Rings

 Alicia Solitaire Ring

 The Alicia is a timeless solitaire with graceful cathedral shoulders, compatible with a round lab-created center.
 Part of our Allegro Collection — delicate designs for a love that just can’t wait.
 We love adding a pop of color to this setting with yellow gold!
 And it is also available in platinum and white gold.

 Largo Vintage Ring

-A row of high polish gold and a row of 16 prong-set lab created diamonds gently intertwined to create a beautiful ring.
+gently intertwined to create a beautiful ring are a row of high polish gold and a row of 16 prong-set lab created diamonds.
 Make it all your own with 14 or 18k gold.
 Available in a bridal set and in an assortment of precious metals, including rose gold.